Abraham Rawlinson

 Portrait of Abraham Rawlinson by George Romney in the Judges' Lodgings, Lancaster.

 Abraham Rawlinson (1738–24 May 1803) was an English politician and merchant.
 He came from a prominent Quaker family which traded out of the port of Lancaster.

 Rawlinson served as one of two Members of Parliament for Lancaster from 1780 to 1790.

-Abraham Rawlinson was the son of Thomas Hutton Rawlinson (1712–69), a slave trader, and his wife Mary (née Dilworth).
+Abraham Rawlinson was the son of Thomas Hutton Rawlinson (1712–69) and his wife Mary (née Dilworth).
 He took over his father's business in 1756, creating a new company, Abraham Rawlinson Junr. & Co.
-Rawlinson was involved in the importation of mahogany, and in the slave trade.
+Rawlinson was involved in the importation of mahogany.

 Rawlinson was painted by George Romney.
 The portrait was done in the 1760s before Rawlinson became an MP, and shows the subject holding a telescope to indicate his mercantile interests: it is currently on display in the Judges' Lodgings Museum, Lancaster.
 The museum also has a silver cup presented to him in 1790 by his "fellow citizens" in gratitude for his parliamentary service.